DataStax-Academy/zdm-scenario-katapod/step6.md

 done
 ```

-Once the loop has restarted, check you get the new rows back by querying the API:
+After the loop has restarted, check you get the new rows back by querying the API:

 ```bash
 ### host